ng-Classic/ng-classic/aio/content/guide/dynamic-component-loader.md

 Instead, you need a way to load a new component without a fixed reference to the component in the ad banner's template.

-Angular comes with its own API for loading components dynamically.
+Angular Classiccomes with its own API for loading components dynamically.

 <a id="directive"></a>

 ## The anchor directive

-Before adding components, you have to define an anchor point to tell Angular where to insert components.
+Before adding components, you have to define an anchor point to tell Angular Classicwhere to insert components.

 The ad banner uses a helper directive called `AdDirective` to mark valid insertion points in the template.